IBM/ibm-spectrum-scale-install-infra/README.md

   - Installation from single directory package path (`scale_install_directory_pkg_path`)

   > **Important:**
-  If you are using the single directory installation method (`scale_install_directory_pkg_path`), you need to keep all required GPFS RPMs in a single user-provided directory.
+  If you are using the single directory installation method (`scale_install_directory_pkg_path`), you need to keep all required Spectrum Scale RPMs in a single user-provided directory.

-- **Run the playbook to install and configure the GPFS cluster**
+- **Run the playbook to install and configure the Spectrum Scale cluster**

   - Using the ansible-playbook command: